Soak up the Ned Kelly tales in Glenrowan, and venture further to discover historic vineyards, award-winning wines and a growing foodie scene.

 Historic wine and food

 Call in at historic cellar doors in the Glenrowan wine region.
-Don't miss Baileys of Glenrowan, which had grapes planted long before the bushranger thrust the village into the annals of folklore.
+Don't miss Baileys of Glenrowan, which had grapes planted long before the bushranger thrust the village into the history books.
 Taste the old vine shiraz at Booth's Taminick Cellars, owned by the Booth family since the beginning of last century.

 Be sure to soak up as much Ned Kelly lore as you can while you're at the site of the famous Kelly Gang's last stand.